marktsuchida/Xnuplot/_sources/xnuplot.txt

    - a string (*e.g.* ``"sin(x)"``),

-   - an :class:`xnuplot.PlotData` instance, or
+   - an :class:`PlotData` instance, or

    - a tuple, (*data* [, *options* [, *mode*]]), which is used as the arguments to construct a ``PlotData`` object, where